alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

-# Property Wizard - HM Land Registry Extractor
+# HM Land Registry Extractor
+__part of: Property Wizard__
+__last update: 16 August 2017__

 This program is an extractor of the HM Land Registry public data.
+The extracted data are stored for a successive use by the Property Wizard API.
 It is a Python script that run on scheduled times.

+# How it works

+Thew process start with a call to process.py
+(to be written)

 # HM Land Registry